Benchmarking Attacks on Learning with Errors: Introduction

 \para{Our Proposal: LWE Attack Benchmarking Challenge.} Given the importance of bolstering theory with experiments, and the current dearth of practical benchmarks for LWE attacks, we propose {\em the first practical LWE benchmarking challenge}.
 This challenge achieves three key objectives.
 First, it complements existing theoretical estimates of LWE attack performance~\cite{LWEestimator}, replacing heuristic estimates with concrete running times and memory usage for known attacks.
 Second, it provides an avenue for measuring new attacks against existing attacks.
 Finally, it encourages the community to implement and optimize existing attacks, accelerating our understanding of concrete LWE security.

 \para{Our Contributions.} We provide concrete benchmarks for LWE attacks with parameter choices from two key real-world use cases of LWE: \texttt{CRYSTALS-KYBER} and Homomorphic Encryption.
 We implement and evaluate {\em four} concrete LWE attacks\textemdash uSVP, SALSA, Cool\&Cruel, and Dual Hybrid MiTM\textemdash on these parameter settings.
-These are the {\em first ever} successful secret recovery attacks on standardized LWE parameters (see Table~\ref{tab:all_results}): $n=256$, $\log q =12$, Module-LWE of ranks $2$ and $3$ with binomial secret and error distributions for \texttt{KYBER}; and $n=1024$, $\log q = 26, 29$ with ternary secrets and narrow Gaussian error for HE.
+We then demonstrate successful secret recovery attacks on settings mimicking standardized LWE parameters, albeit with sparse secrets (see Table~\ref{tab:all_results}): $n=256$, $\log q =12$, Module-LWE of ranks $2$ and $3$ with binomial secret and error distributions for \texttt{KYBER}; and $n=1024$, $\log q = 26, 29$ with ternary secrets and narrow Gaussian error for HE.

 We start with sparse, or low weight, secrets, to benchmark attacks which succeed on these.
-The challenge is to successfully recover higher Hamming weight secrets.
-Prior work has demonstrated secret recovery for non-standard parameters, such as dimension $n=100-200$ and large $\log q$, with the goal of decreasing $q$ to make the LWE problem harder.
+The challenge is to successfully recover higher Hamming weight secrets, \ejw{moving towards recovery of general secrets.} Prior work has demonstrated secret recovery for non-standard parameters, such as \ejw{small dimension $n=100-200$ and large $\log q$, with the goal of increasing $n$ or decreasing $q$} to make the LWE problem harder.
 Our proposed benchmark instead fixes $n$ and $q$ as the choices standardized for \texttt{KYBER} and HE, and identifies Hamming weight (or secret sparsity) as the sliding hardness parameter, to be increased to reach general secrets.
-For example, Table~\ref{tab:all_results} shows secret recovery of hamming weight $9-11$ binomial secrets for \texttt{KYBER} ($\kappa=2$) parameters in $28-36$ hours with SALSA and Cool\&Cruel, while we find that MitM can solve Decision-LWE instances for hamming weights up to $4$ in under an hour for \texttt{KYBER} parameters, while uSVP attacks do not recover secrets after running for more than $1100$ hours.